2022 North Indian Ocean cyclone season

 The 2022 North Indian Ocean cyclone season was an event in the annual cycle of tropical cyclone formation.
-It was an above-average season in terms of depressions and average in terms of deep depressions, but slightly below-average in terms of cyclonic storms.
+It was an above-average season in terms of depressions and average in terms of deep depressions, but slightly below average in terms of cyclonic storms.
 It was also the least deadly North Indian Ocean cyclone season since 1988, according to official data.
+The season's strongest tropical cyclone was Cyclone Asani, with maximum wind speeds of 100 km/h (65 mph) and a minimum barometric pressure of 982 hPa (29.00 inHg).
 The North Indian Ocean cyclone season has no official bounds, but cyclones tend to form between April and December, with the peak from May to November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.

 The scope of this article is limited to the Indian Ocean in the Northern Hemisphere, east of the Horn of Africa and west of the Malay Peninsula.
 There are two main seas in the North Indian Ocean — the Arabian Sea to the west of the Indian subcontinent, abbreviated ARB by the India Meteorological Department (IMD); and the Bay of Bengal to the east, abbreviated BOB by the IMD.
+The systems that form over land are abbreviated as LAND.

 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center (JTWC) releases unofficial advisories.
 On average, three to four cyclonic storms form in this basin every season.